microsoft/dicom-server/docs/How-to-guides/pull-changes-with-change-feed.md

-# Pull Dicom changes using Change Feed
+# Pull DICOM changes using the Change Feed

-The change feed offers the customers the ability to go through the history of the Dicom server and act upon the creates and deletes in the service.
+The change feed offers the customers the ability to go through the history of the DICOM server and act on the create and delete events in the service.

-Change feed is accessed using Rest API's documented [here](/docs/Resources/ChangeFeed.md), it also provides example usage of change feed.
+Change feed is accessed using REST APIs documented [here](/docs/Resources/ChangeFeed.md), it also provides example usage of change feed.

 ## Consume Change Feed

-Sample c# code inline using our dicom client package, full code is available at converter/dicom-cast/src/Microsoft.Health.DicomCast.Core/Features/DicomWeb/Service/ChangeFeedRetrieveService.cs
+Sample C# code using the provided DICOM client package, full code is available at converter/dicom-cast/src/Microsoft.Health.DicomCast.Core/Features/DicomWeb/Service/ChangeFeedRetrieveService.cs

 ```csharp